ashinsabu/ashinsabu/README.md

 - Pronouns: he/him
 <div align="justify">

- I'm a Sofware Developer and have worked in C/C++(Desktop and Embedded), Python, Java, Operating Systems programming and Full Stack Web development extensively.
+ I'm a Software Developer and have worked in C/C++(Desktop and Embedded), Python, Java, Operating Systems programming and Full Stack Web development extensively.
 I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a> and App Dev in Flutter.

 Currently I am learning: